williambergmann/advanced-redux-actions-practice/README.md

   * ModalContainer.js
     * map a prop called `isLoading` to the state `isLoading`

-### Create these Containers that care about changing the data
+### Create these Containers that care about changing the data -- mapDispatchToProps
   * Import the connect function from react-redux
   * create mapDispatchToProps
   * connect the component so that it becomes a container